triggermesh/docs/docs/guides/writingafilter.md

 ## Filter events

-Finally, create the `Filter` object that would filter events from the first PingSource.
+Finally, create the `Filter` object to filter out events from the first PingSource.
 Once again save the following YAML manifest in a file and apply it to your Kubernetes cluster with `kubectl apply`.

 ```yaml
 apiVersion: routing.triggermesh.io/v1alpha1